 Unhealthy Internet Usage: Understanding, Assessment, and Intervention

 Unhealthy Internet Usage is something that has fascinated me recently.
-It is already in our zeitgeist as I have heard many people with anecdotes about their long binges online, and while many people think their Internet Usage is healthy and productive, it does seem there are people suffering from prolonged internet use, specifically getting caught in “negative algorithms” (content hitting on your insecurities), which literature shows can be like addictions.
+It’s already in our zeitgeist, as many people share anecdotes about long online binges.
+While some believe their internet use is healthy and productive, others seem to suffer from prolonged exposure, especially when caught in “negative algorithms” (content that targets insecurities).
+Literature also suggests this dynamic can function similarly to addictions.

 Therefore, I wanted to see what exists to help with Unhealthy Internet Usage.